Creating positive social change through technology

 - Reviewed in the Idealware & NTEN guide to Low Cost Donor Management Software, 2013 – Special mention.

-- B Corporation Best for the World Award, 2012 – recipient for the community and worker categories.
+- B Corporation Best for the World Award, 2012, 2015 – recipient for the community, worker and overall categories.
 Learn more.

 - Named Partner of the Year by Workforce Solutions, 2012.